Metacowboy/jquery-linkHandler/README.md

 # Dynamic Link Handler

-Note: Responses from the server are shown using the alertify js plugin.

 Todo:
 - [ ] Add option for custom js alerts
 - [ ] Add option for custom modal confirm